nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/Git/GitHub and GitLab.md

 [See Getting Started with Git](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) for more help and information

+Add instructions on how to set up a git repo

 #### Creating an issue and its associated branch in the repo
 1. Create an issue
 2. In the opening comment to that issue, create tasks to complete using `- [ ]`